CAVE | Supplemental Instruction

 - A research-proven method to help students achieve academic goals

 - A way to learn how to learn and gain study skills

 - An opportunity to improve your course grade

 You do not need to attend all sessions to participate!
-Click here to view our Fall Supplemental Instruction Schedule here.
+Click here to view our Supplemental Instruction Schedule here.

 Want to sharpen your study skills and improve your understanding of difficult course material?
 Research shows that 1 hour of SI is more effective than 2 hours studying by yourself.
 Additionally, students who consistently participate in SI sessions receive, on average, one-half to a whole letter grade higher than students enrolled in the same course who do not attend SI sessions – you can’t afford NOT to come!

 SI is a voluntary and free academic assistance program that uses peer-led study groups to help students in traditionally difficult courses.

 By attending SI sessions on a regular basis, chances are you will: